Water Leadership Institute Frequently Asked Questions

 Q: What kind of equipment will I need to participate in the in the monthly web meetings?

-A: The web based meetings will be conducted using the Skype for Business product.
+A: The web based meetings will be conducted using Teams and Zoom.
 You will need a computer with and internet connection for the web meetings.
 You will need computer speakers to use the Voice over IP audio function.
 You will also need internet access for readings viewing and online forum participation.

 Q: What is the goal of the Water Leadership Institute?